-We are delighted to be co-creating a number of exciting events at New York Climate Week
+We are delighted to be launching two reports and co-creating a number of exciting events at Climate Week NYC 2024

-In September 2024, a diverse group of people from around the world will gather in New York City for NY Climate Week.
+In September 2024, a diverse group of people from around the world will gather in New York City for Climate Week NYC.
 Over 500 events focused on climate change, biodiversity, conservation, and most importantly, solutions to our global environmental challenges will take place during this week: “Climate Week NYC 2024 will provide a platform for showcasing leading climate action and discussing how to do more.”

 Maliasili and our strategic partners want to use Climate Week as an opportune convening space where we can bring attention to the critical and urgent issue of improving and increasing funding to frontline community and African civil society organizations working at the intersection of climate and conservation.
 We will bring African voices and leadership together with funders and international NGOs for concrete and practical sessions that aim to improve funding practices and generate more enabling resources for local organizations.